USCCode/gussie/Readme.md

 Still in development.
 That is, nothing works.

-A few examples are ex/
+A couple of examples are in ex/ which should be viewable at <a href="http://jmvidal.cse.sc.edu/gussie/">http://jmvidal.cse.sc.edu/gussie/</a>.

 ## Goals